 Environmental Scientist II

-- Conduct and perform portions of scientific research such as evaluating previous studies; examining field conditions; measuring the properties of natural phenomena such as wetlands, streams and rivers and/or geologic materials; identifying issue and concerns; diagnosing natural conditions; and predicting behavior of natural things.
+- Evaluate previous studies; examine field conditions; measure properties of natural phenomena such as wetlands, streams and rivers and/or geologic materials; identify issues and concerns; resolve contradictory data sources; diagnose natural conditions; and predict the future behavior of natural resources.

-- Participate in preparing maps and comprehensive written reports for use by technical staff, elected officials, management, and the public.
+- Prepare and Present technical documents, maps, conclusions, and presentations for use by technical staff, Airport management elected officials, and the public.

 - Participate in leading small-scale projects involving research in the applicable scientific disciplines; assist in management of budget, schedule, and quality.